vwxyzjn/cleanrl/docs/rl-algorithms/ppg.md

 | Bigfish (easy)   | 27.25 ± 7.55     | 22.21 ± 7.42     | 15.94 ± 10.80                          |

-???+ info
+???+ warning

     Note that we have run the procgen experiments using the `easy` distribution for reducing the computational cost.
+However, the original paper's results were condcuted with the `hard` distribution mode.
+For convenience, in the learning curves below, we compared the performance of the original code base (`openai/phasic-policy-gradient` the purple curve) in the `easy` distribution.

 Learning curves: